Ten of the most common log home maintenance myths debunked.

 Fact: Not necessarily.
-The most important factor is to clean: Clean and dry the surface before and after you stain, and keep the dust, pollen and mold off your logs every season.
-Pay special attention to the south and west walls of your home, as they are more susceptible to the elements.
+The most important factor is to clean: Clean and dry the wood's surface before and after you stain, and keep the dust, pollen and mold off your logs every season.
+Pay special attention to the south and west walls of your log home, as they are more susceptible to the elements.
 If this seems too time consuming, you may want to hire a service that manages the maintenance of your home.

 Fact: Each stain company has its own system and formulations, all working hard to do the best job for the longest period of time, and for the most reasonable price.
-This has created a multitude of systems across the industry.
-Your best bet it to educate yourself on all the products available and try to determine what will work best for your situation, and ask your log home producer what they recommend.
+This has created a multitude of systems across the log home industry.
+Your best bet it to educate yourself on all the products available and try to determine what will work best for your situation, and ask your log home producer which stains they recommend.
 The type of wood, the environmental conditions and the age of the home all play a role in the decision making, as do time and price.

-Fact: A stain’s main function is to repel moisture from being absorbed by the wood AND protect the surface from the sun’s damaging UV rays.
+Fact: A log home stain’s main function is to repel moisture from being absorbed by the wood AND protect the surface from the sun’s damaging UV rays.
 Dry areas usually have lots of sun and you want to prevent wood degradation.
 The pigment in the stain helps with this.
 Large overhangs and porches also can help, but stain is still required to keep the logs in prime condition.

 Fact: Cracks , also called "checks" are a natural characteristic of logs and nothing to worry about, unless they are on the topside of an exterior log where rain, snow and dirt can accumulate.
-The best prevention method is to clean well, add borate rods to prevent moisture retention, fill with a backer rod and then caulk.
+The best prevention method is to clean well, add borate rods to prevent moisture retention, fill with backer rods and then caulk.
 Make sure that all new cracks are treated with borate, stained, and then caulked.

 Michael McArthur is manager of the Log Home Products Division of the Continental Products Co.
 Continental manufactures wood coatings for the log home industry.